aiidateam/aiida-core/docs/source/install/installation.rst

 where `<profile_name>` is a profile name of your choosing.
 The ``verdi setup`` command will guide you through the setup process through a series of prompts.

-The first thing that will be asked to you is the timezone, important to get correct dates and times for your calculations.

-AiiDA will do its best to try and understand the local timezone (if properly configured on your machine), and will suggest a set of sensible values.
-Choose the timezone that fits best to you (that is, the nearest city in your timezone - for Lausanne, for instance, we choose ``Europe/Zurich``) and type it at the prompt.

-As a second parameter to input during the ``verdi setup`` phase, the "Default user email" is asked.
-We suggest here to use your institution email, that will be used to associate the calculations to you.
+The first information asked is your email, which will be used to associate the calculations to you.

-.. note:: In AiiDA, the user email is used as username, and also as unique identifier when importing/exporting data from AiiDA.
+In AiiDA, the email is your username, and acts as a unique identifier when importing/exporting data from AiiDA.

-.. note:: Even if you choose an email different from the default one (``aiida@localhost``), a user with email ``aiida@localhost`` will be set up, with its password set to ``None`` (disabling access via this user via API or Web interface).

-  The existence of a default user is internally useful for multi-user setups, where only one user runs the daemon.

 .. note:: The password, in the current version of AiiDA, is not used (it will
     be used only in the REST API and in the web interface).
 If you leave the